- Business Centre

 “The clothing thing just started out as a hobby for me,” she recalls.
 “It was only ever meant to be a pop-up type thing, not long term.
 I went from that, to running the shop three days a week, and now here I am doing this!”

-The Office Café, Louis Who and Twine Antiques will be joined by The Yoga Club yoga studio, The Health Project integrative health coaching, Room Six design and gift store, Out Of The Box Hair Studio, WovenVeranda outdoor wicker furniture and Good Dirt Flowers.
+The Office Café, Louis Who and Twine Antiques are joined by The Yoga Club yoga studio, The Health Project integrative health coaching, Room Six design and gift store, Out Of The Box Hair Studio, WovenVeranda outdoor wicker furniture and Good Dirt Flowers.
 The tenants are a range of new businesses, existing businesses moving from elsewhere, and existing business owners trying something new.

 “We see the Collective as a good opportunity for new businesses to give it a go, with the support of a collaborative environment,” explains Lisa.

 Jenni Dobbie, owner of well-known Amberley store Ruby Six, concurs.
-She is opening a new shop in the Old School Collective offering a carefully curated collection of artisanal, well-designed and sustainable lifestyle products.
+She opened a new shop in the Old School Collective offering a carefully curated collection of artisanal, well-designed and sustainable lifestyle products.
 “I was looking for the right place to open my new concept store, Room Six, and I jumped at the chance to work with the other members of the Collective," she explains.

 Jenni wasn’t the only one who was quick to grab the opportunity.
 “We have had a huge amount of interest in the site and, despite not advertising at all, we have filled all but one of the available spaces,” says Lisa.
 “We’ve had a lot of enquiries about the remaining space and we’re hoping to fill it with something just as special as the rest of our tenants.”

 Lisa, Sandy and their tenants are hoping their customer base will consist of locals, families and visitors passing the site en route to destinations further afield.
-“This is going to be a great destination for the Waikuku locals,” says Lisa.
+“This is a great destination for the Waikuku locals,” says Lisa.
 “There’s not a huge number of eateries or retail options available for them right now.
 We also see this as a family destination on the weekends where you can come for the amazing food and do a bit of shopping.
 There’s lots of space and there’s heaps of parking out the back.
 There’s yoga, there’s a hair salon, there’s a health coach… this is a uniquely North Canterbury experience; a lifestyle destination; the antidote to sterile inner-city sameness.”